olesia73/gamify-labs/low-fi/report.md

     - Users questioned the overall purpose and benefit of creating sessions (P3)
     - P3 asked "didn't make sense what is the point"
     - Plan: Add benefit-focused copy explaining sessions and show examples of successful sessions
+1. Insufficient amount of social incentive [MEDIUM]
+    - This was reported about the program in general (Studio)
+    - Possible additions such as ranking could be made for the entire class
+    - Plan: add the ranking of groups based on their study logs, give out perks to the leading groups

 VISUAL DESIGN
 1. Excessive color usage reduces clarity [LOW]
-    - Too many different colors used, reducing visual hierarchy (P1)
+    - Too many different colors used, reducing visual hierarchy (P1/Studio)
     - P1 advised "Be mindful of colours.
 Minimize the colours or use different shades of green"
-    - Plan: Establish disciplined color system with 1 primary color, 1-2 accents, and neutral grays
+    - Plan: Establish disciplined color system with 1 primary color, 1-2 accents, and neutral grays; check for contrast

 Testing with P1, P2, and P3 revealed that while the core concept resonated ("would use it if there is someone actually helpful there"), the app suffers from unclear terminology, insufficient onboarding, and missing contextual guidance.
-The most critical issues to address are: (1) adding first-time user onboarding, (2) fixing back navigation, (3) clarifying card types and "set" terminology, and (4) explaining the timer purpose.
-P1 appreciated the quiz concept and basic navigation but noted "it took time to learn how to use it... just some functions not clear."
+The most critical issues to address are: (1) adding first-time user onboarding, (2) fixing back navigation, (3) clarifying card types and terminology, and (4) explaining the timer purpose.
+P1 appreciated the quiz concept and basic navigation but noted "it took time to learn how to use it... just some functions are not clear."